+CARRIED UNANIMOUSLY On the amendment:

 CARRIED UNANIMOUSLY

-On the amendment:

-CARRIED UNANIMOUSLY

 Main motion as amended:

 That Council:

-Receive this story for information and endorse the decision of the City Family.
-Request the Mayor keep her public commitment to share the intent of the request made by Council today with the City Family.
+Receive this story for information and endor Request the Mayor keep her public common request made by Council today with the City nitment to share the intent of the

 CARRIED UNANIMOUSLY

-J. ADJOURNMENT OF COMMITTEE OF THE WHOLE

-Moved By Councillor Coleman Seconded By Councillor Loveday
+J. ADJOURNMENT OF COMMITTEE OF THE WHOLE Moved By Councillor Coleman Seconded By Councillor Loveday

 That the Committee of the Whole Meeting be adjourned at 11:56 a.m.

 CARRIED UNANIMOUSLY

 CITY CLERK MAYOR